usethesource/rascal-website/courses/Recipes/Basic/Hello/Hello.md

 }
 ```

-When you type in a command and continue it on a new line
+When you type in a command and continue on a new line
 the Rascal systems prompts you with `>>>>>>>` to
 indicate that more input is needed.